Stolen iron gate of Nazi death camp found in Norway: police

 Police got an anonymous tip that led to the find and a source said no arrests had been made.
 They issued two pictures of the gate propped up in a store room, apparently intact and mostly black with some flaking paint.

-German authorities made a replica of the gate, 1.87 meters (6.14 ft) high and weighing 108 kilos (238 lbs), that they installed at Dachau last year to mark the 70th anniversary of the camp's liberation by U.S. troops on May 3, 1945.
+German authorities made a replica of the gate, 1.87 meters (6.14 feet) high and weighing 108 kg (238 lbs), which they installed at Dachau last year to mark the 70th anniversary of the camp's liberation by U.S. troops on April 29, 1945.

 The Nazis set up the camp in Dachau outside Munich only weeks after Adolf Hitler took power.
 Initially designed to detain political rivals, it became the prototype for a network of concentration camps where 6 million Jews were murdered.